 MORE ABOUT THE BRICK FORTRESS

-Fort Clinch hosts some events during Amelia Island’s “Wild Amelia Nature Festival,” which takes place each year in May.
-It’s a great time to visit to learn more about local bioregion.
-For further Wild Amelia Nature Festival information, visit the festival’s official website at www.WildAmelia.com.)
+Fort Clinch hosts some events during Amelia Island’s Wild Amelia Nature Festival, taking place each year in May.
+It’s a good time to visit to learn more about local bioregion.
+For further Wild Amelia information, visit the festival’s official website at www.WildAmelia.com.

-CAMPING AT FORT CLINCH STATE PARK
+CAMPING AT FORT CLINCH

 If you like camping, you’re in for a real treat!
 Pitch a tent at Fort Clinch, or bring your RV for a campsite near the shore at either the Atlantic beach campground or Amelia River campground.
 The Amelia River campground is especially lovely, shaded by oak trees.
 The Atlantic Campground is more open and faces the St. Mary’s inlet but in closer proximity to the Atlantic Ocean beachfront than the river camping.
 (Take a walk from the Atlantic campground along the shore heading south, just past the jetty rocks to reach the Atlantic Ocean beachfront).